dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ## Define exports

-Exports are an additional configuration added to a Saved Query.
-They define how to materialize a Saved Query, along with the schema and table name.
+Exports are an additional configuration added to a saved query.
+They define how to materialize a saved query, along with the schema and table name.

 You can define exports in a YAML format as a key within the `saved_queries` configuration and in the same file as your metric definitions.
-Here's an example of a Saved Query with an Export:
+Here's an example of a saved query with an Export:

 <File name='semantic_model.yml'>